• Skip to primary navigation

 Here's an overview of how to make Homemade Spinach Gnocchi (you can find the full recipe instructions in the recipe card).

-• Cook or freeze the gnocchi: Cook the gnocchi in a pot of boiling salted water or homemade broth just until they float to the top.
-You may also freeze them uncovered on the baking tray.
-After they are frozen solid, drop them into an airtight container or freezer bag and freeze for up to 3 months.
+Step 6.
+Cook or freeze the gnocchi: Cook the gnocchi in a pot of boiling salted water for 2 to 3 minutes, or in homemade broth just until they float to the top.
+You may also freeze them uncovered on the baking tray until solid then drop them into an airtight container or freezer bag and freeze for up to 3 months.

 How to Fold (Knead) Gnocchi Dough